MicrosoftDocs/sdk-api/sdk-api-src/content/ipsectypes/ns-ipsectypes-ipsec_cipher_transform0.md

 ### -field cipherTransformId

-The identifier of the encryption algorithm as specified by <a href="https://docs.microsoft.com/windows/desktop/api/ipsectypes/ns-ipsectypes-ipsec_cipher_transform_id0_">IPSEC_CIPHER_TRANSFORM_ID0</a>.
+The identifier of the encryption algorithm as specified by [IPSEC_CIPHER_TRANSFORM_ID0](https://docs.microsoft.com/windows/desktop/api/ipsectypes/ns-ipsectypes-ipsec_cipher_transform_id0)a>.

 Possible values: